Dead96Beat/sa-2018/docs/slides/7/README.md

 - Apache can handle many types of web services
   - Apache can be installed without Tomcat
   - Tomcat can be installed without Apache
-- It’s easier to install Tomcat standalone than as part of Apache
-  - By itself, Tomcat can handle web pages, servlets, and JSP
-- Apache and Tomcat are open source (and therefore free)

 ---